Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ## Introduction
   Certificate Authorities are trusted third parties that issue electronic documents proving digital entitys' identifications.
 In public key infrastructure, it is the party that verify ownerships of public keys.
-In this lab, you will generate a valid certificate and build a websites upon it.
+In this lab, you will first generate a valid certificate and build a websites upon it.
 Then, you'll try to connect to this website from another geni node.
-At last, you will revoke the certificate and try if you can connect to the website with a revoked certificate.
+At last, you will revoke the certificate and test if you can connect to the website with a revoked certificate.

   Software packages used in this labs are listed as follows:
   - OpenSSL: This is a cryptographic toolkit for TLS/SSL, you will use it to generate public private key pairs and digital certificates.